VnUgE/Plugins.Essentials/README.md

 [Builds and Source](https://www.vaughnnugent.com/resources/software/modules/VNLib.Core)

 ## License
+The vnlib.browser project is licensed under the MIT license.
+See the LICENSE file for more information.

-The software in this repository is licensed under the GNU Affero General Public License (or any later version).
+Unless otherwise stated, all other software in this repository is licensed under the GNU Affero General Public License (or any later version).
 See the LICENSE files for more information.